 - Privacy: Mozilla has never shown too much interest for the data about its users' activities while browsing.
 That's important for many people concerned about the privacy of their personal information.

 To keep things short, there are not too many big differences between both programs that could condition our decision.
 We'll have to pay attention to tiny aspects and preferences to go for one or another.
 Only subtitle aspects will help you with your decision to download Mozilla Firefox or Google Chrome.

 In any case, you should know that Firefox has adapted very well to all the changes undergone by the web since it was launched and does so with great efficiency.

 What's new in the latest version

-- Solves different bugs.
+- Solves different bugs with certain add-ons.